Jomol

 Jomol, also known as Gauri, is an Indian actress who predominantly appeared in Malayalam films.
-She started her career as a child artist then became a lead actress in the mid-90s.
+She started her career as a child artist, then became a lead actress in the mid-90s.

 Career

-She is an Indian actress who appeared in Malayalam films.
+Jomol is an Indian actress who appeared in Malayalam films.
 She has had major roles in films like Niram, Piriyadha Varam Vendum and Deepasthambham Mahascharyam.
 She won the Kerala State Film Award for Best Actress and National Film Award - Special Mention for her role in Ennu Swantham Janakikutty (1996).

 In 1997, she won the Kerala State Film Award for best actress for her role in Ennu Swantham Janakikutty and also a special jury mention from the National Film Awards.
 She gave voice to Jyothika in the Malayalam Film Kaathal – The Core.

+Personal life

+Jomol was married to Chandrashekar Pillai in 2002.
+She then converted to Hinduism and adopted the name Gauri.
+The couple have two daughters, Aarya Pillai and Aarja Pillai.